 Learn the colorful history and see the top attractions along San Francisco’s waterfront and across the iconic Golden Gate Bridge.

-Hug the Pacific Coast Highway to Monterey
+Drive the Pacific Coast Highway to Monterey

-Monterey is an entertaining mix of wildlife, stunning coastline, and colorful history.
-Grab photos of the stunning coastline, perhaps with sea otters playing in Monterey Bay.
-During your free time visit the world-famous Monterey Bay Aquarium or take the time to stroll out to Lovers’ Point.
-After getting your fill of photos on the stunning 17-Mile Drive, your Pacific Coast experience will arrive in charming Carmel-by-the-Sea in time to check out the quaint shops or get some white Pacific sand between your toes.
+During your free time, visit the world-famous Monterey Bay Aquarium or take the time to stroll out to Lovers’ Point.
+After admiring the views on the 17-Mile Drive from Monterey to Carmel, explore charming Carmel-by-the-Sea.
+Enjoy quaint shops or get some white Pacific sand between your toes.

-Check out our 1-day tour to both Monterey and Carmel
+Check out our 1-day tour to both Monterey and Carmel below.

 Monterey and Carmel One Day Tour from San Francisco